Providence Health & Services Chief Nursing Officer - Providence Little Company of Mary Medical Center in Torrance, California

-The Chief Nursing Officer reports directly to the Chief Operating Officer and is responsible for the strategic planning and operational leadership for Nursing Services.
+The Chief Nursing Officer reports directly to the Chief Executive Officer and is responsible for the strategic planning and operational leadership for Nursing Services.
 The CNO is accountable for the provision and quality of all nursing services at a facility level in support of Providence Health & Services System and Regional goals.
 This includes strategically ensuring a balance of optimal and efficient patient care; staff, patient, and physician satisfaction; and cooperative partnerships with other organizational departments and professional groups.
 With a constant focus on patient-centeredness and staff and patient safety, the CNO creates and maintains standards and systems for care delivery at their facility.
 These systems of care delivery promote evidence-based practice and are designed to support the management of productivity targets, patient acuity, and appropriate planning for and use of available resources.
 Continuously monitors changes in Magnet® standards and expectations and works closely with the Magnet® Coordinator to ensure the Hospital continuously adheres to all standards and requirements.

 In this position you will: